20 E. Main Street

 Hours: 8 am - 4:30 pm

 Division staff operate and maintain the City's three cemeteries, which are an important part of Ashland's heritage and community history.
-All three cemeteries, Ashland Cemetery (1880), Mountain View Cemetery (1904), and Hargadine Cemetery (1868) are all historical and listed on the National Registry of Historic Places.
+All three cemeteries, Ashland Cemetery (1880), Mountain View Cemetery (1904), and Hargadine Cemetery (1868) are historical and listed on the National Registry of Historic Places.

 The three cemeteries total approximately 25 acres with over 11,500 burial plots.
 Staff maintain the grounds, sell plots and headstones, conduct interments, and provide other services as needed.
 Cemetery staff is responsible for the storage and retrieval of all archived cemetery records for the City of Ashland.